-Raspberry Pi Remote SSH Access using Secure Tunnel
+Raspberry Pi Remote SSH Access over the Internet using Secure Tunnel

-Raspberry Pi remote SSH access is key to monitoring, controlling and debugging industrial machineries, automobile fleet and home automation devices from far away remote locations when human access to such devices is not possible at a particular moment.
+Raspberry Pi remote SSH access over the internet is key to monitoring, controlling and debugging industrial machineries, automobile fleet and home automation devices from far away remote locations when human access to such devices is not possible at any particular moment.

 What is SocketXP

-SocketXP is a cloud based secure reverse proxy tunneling service that provides remote SSH access to your IoT devices using secure SSL/TLS tunnels.
-SocketXP solution does not require any changes to your firewall or gateway router configuration.
-SocketXP creates a secure tunnel through your firewall and NAT and over the internet for remote SSH access.
+SocketXP is a cloud based IoT remote access and device management solution that provides remote SSH access to your IoT devices in the field using secure SSL/TLS VPN tunnels.
+SocketXP IoT Solution does not require any changes to your firewall or gateway router configuration.
+SocketXP creates a secure tunnel through your firewall and NAT and over the internet for secure remote SSH access.

 How SocketXP IoT Remote SSH solution works